 We do not provide or apply sunscreen or insect repellent.
 Parents should apply/supervise application of sunscreen and insect repellent prior to the camp day beginning.
 Campers who are capable of applying their own products may keep them in their backpacks and reapply as needed.
 Campers who are unable to manage and apply their own products may be assisted by an instructor at the parents request-- see the parent/guardian authorization section on the registration form.

 “There’s no such thing as bad weather,” we say!
 We continue our programs when it rains, building a shelter or using a tarp if the rain is heavy.
-If thunder/lightning are detected or winds are extremely high we will move indoors for safety.
-Our indoor space at 4-H Acres is Kiwanis Hall.
-If these conditions are present at the beginning or end of the day please proceed to Kiwanis Hall to drop off or retrieve your camper.
+If thunder/lightning are detected or winds are extremely high we will move under cover for safety.
+Our covered spaces at 4-H Acres are Kiwanis Hall, for Growing Wild groups, and the Pole Barn, for all other groups.
+COVID-19 update: if dangerous weather is forecasted for a day of summer camp, we may choose to cancel that day of camp.
+In such a case, all primary account holders will get an email and a voicemail by 8am on that day.

 If your child is sick, we ask that you keep them home so they can get well.
 If they have a fever, vomiting or diarrhea, please keep them home until they are symptom free for a full 24 hours.
 If your child displays contagious symptoms during the camp day, we will call you to pick them up from camp.